DAF201/2022_fall_school_garbage/Logic.md

 ## Proper Subsets

-If A ⊆ B, but A ≠B, then we say A is a proper subset of B, denoted by A ⊂ B
+If A ⊆ B, but A ≠ B, then we say A is a proper subset of B, denoted by A ⊂ B

 If A ⊂ B, then: